CatalystCode/bedrock-end-to-end-dx/README.md

-# Bedrock Developer and Operations Experience "North Star"
+# Bedrock Developer and Operations Experience

 A scenario based description of how all the tools and components in Bedrock fit together to easily define, build, deploy, and maintain a workload running in a Kubernetes cluster.

-THERE ARE NO SACRED COWS IN THIS DOCUMENT.
-Please point out misunderstandings, problems, and places that the experience could be better.

 ## Getting Started